 The Governance Committee considers all potential candidates regardless of the source of the recommendation and determines whether potential candidates meet our qualifications, qualities and skills for directors.
-Where there is an interest in a particular candidate, the Governance Committee's evaluation is multi-faceted and typically includes:
+Where there is an interest in a particular candidate, the Governance Committee's evaluation is multifaceted and typically includes:

+Succession Planning

+The Governance Committee regularly and actively evaluates the Board and Committees composition and maintains a "pipeline" of prospective candidates in the event of the sudden/unexpected departure of one or more directors.

+Candidates

-Succession Planning The Governance Committee regularly and actively evaluates the Board and Committees composition and maintains a "pipeline" of prospective candidate the event of the sudden/unexpected departure of one or more directors. • Identification of Candidates ation of Generally, an external search firm is engaged to assist in identifying potential director candidates.
-In addition, all stockholder recommendations for candid for the Board, as well as potential candidates recommended by current direct officers, employees and others are considered. • Background Due Diligence Evaluation of Qualifications Meeting with Candidates A thorough due of background scree and questionnain is undertaken to i and verify inform can be used to su the qualifications independence of director candida ening e process identify ation that upport and the potential With the assistance of an external search firm, the Governance Committee meets to assess the qualifications, experience, qualities and skills of the potential director candidate that, when considered in light of the diversity, tenures, qualities and skills of the other directors, assist the Board in overseeing Genworth's operations and developing and pursuing its strategic objectives.
-After completion of a preliminary screening with satisfactory results, a potential director candidate is interviewed by the Governance Committee Chair, the Governance Committee members, the Chair of the Board, the CEO and, from time to time, other selected members of Genworth's Board and senior leadership team. • Decision and Nomination eviewed and, if acceptable, otential director candidate for $\bigcirc$ Appointment/ ElectionAfter a determination by the Board that the director nominee meets the independence standards and qualifications, the director nominee may a ppointed to the Board until Genworth's next annual meeting of stockholders consider nominees and elect directors at each annual meet one-year terms.
-26 Gen worth Fir nancial, Inc.
+Identification of Generally, an external search firm is engaged to assist in identifying potential director candidates.
+In addition, all stockholder recommendations for candidates for the Board, as well as potential candidates recommended by current directors, officers, employees and others are considered.

+Background Due Diligence

+A thorough due diligence, background screening and questionnaire process is undertaken to identify and verify information that can be used to support the qualifications and independence of the potential director candidate.

+Evaluation of Qualifications

+With the assistance of an external search firm, the Governance Committee meets to assess the qualifications, experience, qualities and skills of the potential director candidate that, when considered in light of the diversity, tenures, qualities and skills of the other directors, assist the Board in overseeing Genworth's operations and developing and pursuing its strategic objectives.

+Meeting with Candidates

+After completion of a preliminary screening with satisfactory results, a potential director candidate is interviewed by the Governance Committee Chair, the Governance Committee members, the Chair of the Board, the CEO and, from time to time, other selected members of Genworth's Board and senior leadership team.

+Decision and Nomination

+Upon completion, the results are analyzed and reviewed and, if acceptable, the Governance Committee will nominate the potential director candidate for consideration by the Board.

+Appointment/ Election

+After a determination by the Board that the director nominee meets the applicable independence standards and qualifications, the director nominee may then be appointed to the Board until Genworth's next annual meeting of stockholders.
+Stockholders consider nominees and elect directors at each annual meeting to serve one-year terms.